 Dogs and cats from New Zealand may enter Australia with an export certificate without the need for an Import Permit.

-- Export requirements for dogs and cats to Australia (124 KB)
+- Export certificate sample for cats and dogs to Australia

 Veterinary practices approved by the New Zealand government (MPI) have veterinarians approved to certify dogs and cats being exported to Australia and can provide you with the export certification required.
 Many private veterinarians in New Zealand are approved to do this and have the necessary export certificate to complete.

 - Check your pet meets the Australian export requirements by reading the latest requirements.

 - Check your local veterinary clinic is a MPI Approved Veterinary Practice and make appointment on a day a Veterinarian approved to certify cats and dogs to Australia is available.

 - If your normal veterinary clinic is not approved search here to find an alternative veterinary clinic that is approved:

 List of Approved Veterinary Practices approved to provide certification for dogs and cats to Australia.

 - Check with your airline if they require you to use a pet exporter.
 We highly recommend that you use the services of a registered pet export company as they are familiar with the protocols and procedures necessary to export pets overseas.